 January 31, 2011 –

 MAYETTA: The PBPN government offices and Health Center will be closed again tomorrow due to what the National Weather Service has predicted is a “very dangerous storm.”
-Anywhere from 9 to 12 inches is expected to fall on the reservation and will also be accompanied with 30 to 40 mile per hour (mph) winds and single digit temperatures.
+Anywhere from 9 to 12 inches is expected to fall on the common land and will also be accompanied with 30 to 40 mile per hour (mph) winds and single digit temperatures.